 Hyperloop is potentially the next big leap forward in transportation, promising to be faster and cheaper than air travel.
 However at present it only exists in theory, and some remain sceptical about Hyperloop's commercially viability.

-This smart person's guide is a quick introduction to Hyperloop that will be updated as the fledgling technology develops.
+This cheat sheet is an introduction to Hyperloop.
+The article will be updated as the fledgling technology develops.

 - What is Hyperloop?
 A vision for a ground transport system that would travel faster than an airliner at a fraction of the cost.

 - Why does Hyperloop matter?
 Because hundreds of millions of dollars has been invested in designing these potentially revolutionary transport systems.